Hamilton County Phosphate Pits

 NOTE: Lang Lake FMA is currently closed.

 Fishing should be excellent heading into the summer months.
-As the new quarter starts, the largemouth bass spawn should be underway.
-Yearly electrofishing conducted at the end of March produced an abundance bass, with numerous fish in the 4-7 lb. range.
+As the new quarter starts, the largemouth bass are spawning, while bluegill and redear sunfish should be moving into shallow water looking for spawning grounds.
+Electrofishing surveys at Eagle Lake regularly produce numerous largemouth bass in the 4-7 lb. range and excellent numbers of dinner-plate-sized bream.
 The shoreline and shallow water vegetation is excellent at the moment.
 Submersed coontail is present in thick patches, but it is not impeding angler access or limiting access to shore.
 Anglers should fish the edges of these patches with Texas-rigged worms to entice hungry bass out of hiding.
 If that doesn’t work, try running a live shiner past and see if a big bass won’t strike.
-Bream anglers should also be getting ready and excited.
-The redear and bluegill in Eagle Lake are big and they should be readying to spawn in the coming months.
+As the weather warms, focus fishing effort in shallow water during early morning or late evening hours, or in deeper water during the heat of the day.
+The bluegill and redear in Eagle Lake are big and plentiful.
 Look for signs off bedding in shallow, sandy areas.
 Target areas around fallen trees and submerged logs.
-Typical baits will work well for bream; grass shrimp, worms, and crickets.
-Hybrid striped bass have been stocked in the lake.
-Fish open water using live shad, spinner baits, or feathered jigs.
+Typical baits will work well for bream, grass shrimp, worms, and crickets.
+Hybrid striped bass continue to be stocked in the lake.
+Look for signs of shad hitting the surface and fish these spots with live shad, spinner baits, or feathered jigs to produce a bite.
 If open water trolling doesn’t work, try dragging your baits close to the bottom of the lake where water temperatures are cooler.
+Catfish anglers should have success by fishing stink baits on the bottom near edges of vegetation and submersed structures.
+During electrofishing surveys, numerous large bullhead catfish were seen in the winding cut connecting the first and second lobe.

 Anglers should exercise caution when traveling to Eagle Lake after heavy rain events.
 The dirt road leading to the lake can become muddy and rutted.
 Vehicles without four-wheel drive may become stuck if the road becomes too soft or washed out due to heavy rain.